 Many of you may heard of 棒倒し (botaoshi, literal: knocking-over pole), one of many fine activities to come out of Japan.
 Is it as awesome as yukigassen or as dangerous as onbashira?
 How about a little of both?
 The best way to describe the sport is its mix of capture the flag, rugby, and king of the hill style of play.
-An even better way to get an idea of the sport is to watch the YouTube video below.

 The objective of the game is to topple the opposing team’s pole to a predetermined degree from the ground before the other team reaches the same goal.
 I have read different variations of the objectives for the game, such as the existence of team flags, and appending them to the top of the pole.
 If I had to take a gander, these differing of play is probably meant to establish a safer playing environment.
 I, for one, wouldn’t want to have my little kid to be involved in such a game.
 Maybe when he or she turns 8.